Eastleigh F.C.: Stadium

 Eastleigh moved to Ten Acres in 1957 from their previous ground, Walnut Avenue.
 The club's record attendance is 5,025 for an FA Cup third round match against Bolton Wanderers on 9 January 2016.

 In 1976 floodlights were added to Ten Acres.

 In 2004, following promotion to the Isthmian League Premier Division, the old wooden stand was knocked down, and a new 352-seat grandstand was built on the half-way line stretching for just under a third of the pitch.
 Behind the motorway end hard standing was hard pitchside standing with a cover: this was named the Silverlake Stand.
 In 2006, the roof was widened across the Silverlake Stand to cover the whole width of the pitch.

 Until 2006, the area opposite the grandstand was just hard standing backing into tall fir trees.
 During the summer of 2006, a metal back and roof were added, along with an electronic scoreboard on the roof of the Premier Telecom stand.

 In 2009, 150 seats were added to the middle of the Silverlake Stand to give Eastleigh the necessary ground grading to compete in the Conference South play-offs.

 The ground was, again, extensively redeveloped during 2014.
 New pitch-side fencing was installed following damage to the previous fencing during Eastleigh's championship winning game against Basingstoke.
 The former East Stand at Sandy Park (home of Exeter Chiefs RFC) was rebuilt along the Premier Telecom side of the ground as well as behind the clubhouse goal, providing a covered terraced accommodation for 2,000 spectators.
 On 2 December 2014, the newly completed 2,290-seater South Stand was opened for the first time in a Conference Premier game against Dartford, with the club allowing spectators in for free to celebrate the occasion.

 In early 2018, the 352-seat grandstand was extended to bring its capacity to 900 seats.
 This brought the stadium's capacity to 5,500.

 Club colours, nickname and mascot

 Eastleigh's colours are blue and white.
 They play in predominantly blue shirts with a white trim.
 They have white shorts and blue socks.

 The club were without an official nickname until 2005 when a competition was run amongst the fans and "Spitfires" was chosen by supporter Mike Wimbridge.
 The Spitfire aeroplane was built in Southampton and first flown from Eastleigh Aerodrome, now Southampton Airport.

 After the club gained its official nickname the club had an irregular mascot, Sammy the Spitfire, who was a dog.
 However, in 2015 a new mascot was selected, Brooksy the Bear, in honour of Mr Derik Brooks, who founded the club in 1946.

+For the 2024–25 season, they have two mascots: Mr. Brooksy Bear and Mrs. Brooksy Bear.